Panasonic GX850 vs S5

 It is notable that the S5 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GX850 lacks such a headphone port.

 Both the GX850 and the S5 are recent models that are part of the current product line-up.
 The GX850 replaced the earlier Panasonic GF7, while the S5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the GX850 and S5 can be found, respectively, in the Panasonic GX850 Manual (free pdf) or the online Panasonic S5 Manual.

 So what is the bottom line?
 Is the Panasonic GX850 better than the Panasonic S5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.